stuta/Luajit-Tcp-Server/README.md

 Install [httperf](http://www.hpl.hp.com/research/linux/httperf/).
 Other performace tools (ab, siege) break connection and crete always a new socket.
 In OSX those results are completely unreliable and will cause sockets to end and resulst will go down very soon until you wait system to release unused socket to use (can somebody explain this better?).
 Httperf will not disconnect open sockets and it gives consistent results.

 In one terminal window run "lj AppServer.lua".
-In another teminal run httperfas shown below.
+In another teminal run httperf as shown below.

 ##### Apache

-httperf --verbose --rate=1000 --num-conns=4 --num-calls=2000 --port=80
+  - httperf --verbose --rate=1000 --num-conns=4 --num-calls=2000 --port=80
   - Request rate, max: **5 083.6** req/s
   - typically **4 500**

 ##### Nginx

-httperf --verbose --rate=1000 --num-conns=4 --num-calls=2000 --port=80
+  - httperf --verbose --rate=1000 --num-conns=4 --num-calls=2000 --port=80
   - Request rate, max: **9 219.6** req/s
   - typically **8 000**